quidmonkey/Canvas-Native-Fonts-Plugin/README.md

 Canvas-Native Fonts Plugin for ImpactJS

-<b>This plugin provides an ImpactJS api for using Canvas-native fonts.
-It offers
-movement, color and animation along with standard Font drawing.</b>
+This plugin provides an ImpactJS api for using Canvas-native fonts.
+It offers movement, color and animation along with standard Font drawing.

 Typically, you instantiate a Font object like this:

-var font = new Font( '20px Garamond' );
+<quote>var font = new Font( '20px Garamond' );</quote>

 It's important the size gets listed first in the font string - this is a Canvas requirement.
 You can also add text and positioning if desired: